parkersruth/parkersruth.github.io/content/honors.md

 ### Best Senior Thesis Award

-Awarded by the UW Allen School for departmental honors thesis.
+Awarded by the UW Allen School for departmental honors thesis